-Numerous studies have shown that palo azul showed significant antioxidant activity, anti-glycation activity, inhibited oxidative stress and inhibited the formation of advanced glycation end products (AGEs) and reactive oxygen species (ROS).
+Numerous studies have shown that palo azul tea exhibited significant antioxidant activity due to its polyphenolic/flavonoid rich content.
+Because of this property, the studies showed that palo azul tea inhibited oxidative stress, free radicals and inhibited the formation of advanced glycation end products (AGEs) and reactive oxygen species (ROS).

 Reactive oxygen species are a type of unstable molecule that contains oxygen and that easily reacts with other molecules in a cell.
 A build up of reactive oxygen species in cells may cause damage to DNA, RNA, and proteins, and may cause cell death.
 Reactive oxygen species are free radicals.

 A 2018 study concluded that "treatment with EP/AgNPs (palo azul extracts) increased the activity of anti-stress biomarkers such as superoxide dismutase (SOD), catalase (CAT), glutathione peroxidase (GPx)."
 They also mention that palo azul "restored the enzymatic antioxidant system that was able to reduce ROS production."
 Therefore, the researchers concluded that palo azul can "provide an effective defense against oxidative stress."